 Customers Have Been Central From the Beginning

-Providing water distribution and treatment to Northern Colorado has been the mission of the FCWLD and SFCSD since our foundings in 1961 and 1964 respectively.
+Providing water distribution and treatment to Northern Colorado has been the mission of the FCWLD since our founding in 1961.
 Back then, there were only a few customers to serve, but the organizing partners knew that would soon change, which is why we adopted a customer-first approach to operations and began to develop our “Growth To Pay Its Way” mentality, which would ensure pre-existing customers don’t pay for the growth brought about by developers.

-Today, the FCLWD and SFCSD encompass approximately 60 square-miles and more than 50,000 customers.
+Today, the FCLWD encompasses approximately 60 square-miles and more than 50,000 customers.
 That’s quite a difference from 60 years ago.

 Customer Service Drives What We Do

 Have we mentioned yet that we pride ourselves in our customer service?
-Beyond supplying tasty water and thorough wastewater treatment, we’ve also developed a lot of initiatives and partnerships to help our customers reduce their consumption, save money, enjoy convenience and a bit of water-related education when the mood strikes.
+Beyond supplying tasty water, we’ve also developed a lot of initiatives and partnerships to help our customers reduce their consumption, save money, enjoy convenience and a bit of water-related education when the mood strikes.